Ethan0429/COSC102-Lab-Writeups/labs/lab5.md

   - ### Caveats

     If you're paying attention, you'll notice that the above code isn't fullproof.
 It reads words into integer variables until you've reached the end of a file.
-But this has so many potential for errors.
+But this has so much potential for errors.
 There's no guarantee that the file you'll open contains even *1* integer.
 The code is also overwriting `v1` over and over.
 It's not practical.
 Of course the example is pretty contrived, but my point is that it's much easier to read from a file if you know what to expect, and luckily for this lab the input file will adhere to a specific format:

         E059564 8 12 2018 89 55 i
         E515522 7 3 2017 105 50 r